rchampati/pcf-kbs/component/appsmanager/verifyIPsec.md

 **Environment**

 Pivotal Cloud Foundry

-*Ops Manager*
+Ops Manager

 **Purpose**

 This topic provides instructions to verify that strongSwan-based IPsec works with your Pivotal Cloud Foundry (PCF) deployment and general recommendations for troubleshooting IPsec
-Users are having excessive loss of memory.
+Users are having excessive memory loss.

 **Resolution**